 - Starlings usually construct their homes on the outsides of buildings as opposed to nesting in attics, like many other bird species.

 As an invasive species, starlings cause their fair share of destruction.

-- Since they enjoy eating fruits like grapes, peaches, blueberries, strawberries, and apples, they are often considered agricultural nuisances.
+- Since starlings enjoy eating fruits like grapes, peaches, blueberries, strawberries, and apples, they are often considered agricultural nuisances for farmers.

-- Additionally, starlings make trouble on farms where livestock are kept by stealing food and spreading diseases.
+- Starlings also make trouble on farms where livestock are kept by stealing food and spreading diseases.

-- When they gather in particularly large numbers, starling flocks riddle golf courses, lawns, and parks with holes while they forage, damaging costly landscaping.
+- When they gather in particularly large numbers, starling infestations make themselves comfortable on golf courses, lawns, and parks with holes while they forage, damaging costly landscaping.

 - Finally, their droppings are odorous and contribute to the spread of the respiratory disease histoplasmosis.

 - Mesh netting and bird spikes can be used to keep starlings from accessing favored nesting areas while scare tactics, like flashing lights and loud noises, frighten the birds away from the general area.

 - Property owners can also employ several preventative measures to make environments less favorable to starlings.